Ise Grand Shrine

 The human body requires some time to adjust to a sudden increase of altitude, otherwise there is a risk of headache, dizziness and nausea.
 Quite a few people, who climb Mount Fuji, suffer from altitude sickness.

-To avoid altitude sickness, you are advised to tackle the mountain at a slow pace and make frequent breaks.
+To avoid altitude sickness, you are advised to tackle the mountain at a slow pace, stay hydrated and make frequent breaks.
 An overnight stay at a hut around the 7th or 8th station is recommended as opposed to a straight climb to the top.
-Small bottles of oxygen, available at the 5th stations and mountain huts, can be an effective tool in preventing and fighting altitude sickness, however, the only reliable treatment of the sickness is to descend the mountain.
+Small bottles of oxygen, available at the 5th stations and mountain huts, can be an effective tool in preventing and fighting altitude sickness; however, the only reliable treatment is to descend the mountain.

 From Shinjuku Station (Tokyo):